udayvunnam/xng-breadcrumb/docs/local-development-guide.md

 - Run `yarn` to install the dependencies
 - Run `yarn start` to build and watch both the library and the demo app.
 This opens the demo app at `http://localhost:4200/` automatically.

+**Alternatively, you can use github codespaces of this repo hosted at https://udayvunnam-xng-breadcrumb-6jc5.github.dev/**

 ## Build

 Run `yarn build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.